 - Stay away from water: Never put a baby monitor near a water source.

 - Privacy and security: If you have an analog monitor, be aware that other devices within range can intercept and listen in.
 Digital monitors are more secure, encrypting the transmitted information.
 Some devices even allow you to set up a password protected “digital lock” (2).

 Winding it Up

-Of all the monitors we have looked at for twins, my favorite is the Infant Optics DXR8.
+Of all the monitors we have looked at for twins, our top pick as the best baby monitor for twins is the Infant Optics DXR8.
 While it is only supplied with one camera, three more cameras can be purchased and added.
 This makes it perfect for either scenario, one room or two for the little treasures.

 It has a clear screen, good range and battery life, talkback function, and temperature gauge.
 One of the outstanding features is the control you have over the camera from the monitor, and the option of different lenses.